Battle of Bound Brook: Background

 Following the Battles of Trenton and Princeton in December 1776 and January 1777, the Continental Army of Major General George Washington entered winter quarters in Morristown, New Jersey, while the British and German forces of Lieutenant General William Howe settled into winter quarters in New York City and northeastern New Jersey.
 Throughout the winter months, a guerrilla war of sorts went on, in which American militia companies, sometimes with Continental Army support, harassed British and German outposts and ambushed their foraging and raiding expeditions.
 One of the forward bases used for these operations was at Bound Brook, located on the Raritan River upriver from New Brunswick, the major British camp in New Jersey.
 The post was responsible for patrolling three bridges across the Raritan likely to be used by the British in moves against the main camp at Morristown.

 Detail from a 1777 map of the area.
 The Bound Brook outpost was near the spot labeled "Bridgewater" on this map.

 In February 1777, the Bound Brook outpost consisted of 1,000 men under the command of Major General Benjamin Lincoln, but this was reduced by expiring militia enlistments to 500 in mid-March.
-The troops that remained included the 8th Pennsylvania Regiment, from the southwestern frontier counties of Westmoreland and Bedford, a company from the 4th Continental Artillery, and a detachment of New Jersey militia.
-[Note: two independent companies from the Wyoming Valley in what is now northeastern Pennsylvania, but then also claimed by Connecticut as Westmoreland County, Connecticut (not to be confused with Westmoreland County, Pennsylvania) were stationed at Rariton, NJ, and apparently were moved to Bound Brook after the battle].
+The troops that remained included the 8th Pennsylvania Regiment, from the southwestern frontier counties of Westmoreland and Bedford, a company of the 4th Continental Artillery, a detachment of New Jersey militia, and two independent companies from the Wyoming Valley in what is now northeastern Pennsylvania, but then also claimed by Connecticut as Westmoreland County, Connecticut (not to be confused with Westmoreland County, Pennsylvania).
 Lincoln expressed concern over his exposed position to General Washington, noting that many units were not in a position to "render the least assistance to this post in case it is attacked", and that he was keeping wagons ready in case a precipitate departure was needed.
 Lieutenant General Lord Charles Cornwallis, in command of the British forces in New Jersey, had had enough of the ongoing petite guerre, and organized a reprisal action against the Bound Brook outpost.
 According to the Hessian jäger Captain Johann Ewald, Cornwallis asked him to draft a plan of attack on February 12, after the Battle of Quibbletown on February 8, but the plan could not be executed until springtime because it necessitated fording the Raritan.
 On the night of April 12, the plan was put into action.